Trade Forex Trading

 Forex traders using a FX strategy must have mathematical calculations that calculate where the Stop-Loss order should be placed.

-A trader can also place a stop-loss according to the technical indicators used to set these stop loss orders.
+A trader also can place a stop-loss according to the technical indicators used to set these stop loss orders.

 Certain technical indicators use mathematical equations to calculate where the stop losses should be set so as to provide an optimal exit point.